 Do not provide a bandwidth.
-Managers will only look at the low number, and if the spread is too big, think your estimate is too inaccurate to be relevant.
+Managers will only look at the low number, and if the spread is too big, they think your estimate is too inaccurate to be relevant.

 The same effect can happen with maintenance cost.
 Maintenance of a product based on hacks is hugely expensive and it rapidly gets worse over time.
 But how bad, is hard to quantify; it could be 4, 10 or even 200 times more expensive than a well-architected product.

 Here too, figures with wide margins don't "feel" credible.
-Nonetheless it's good to add a paragraph on maintenance being way higher, as an additional warning.
+Nonetheless it's good to add a paragraph on maintenance cost being way higher, as an additional warning.

 You should be aware that the window of opportunity to come with a plan is short if the hackathon was very successful.
 It might be a week, it might be a day.
 It's smart to think about your plan before the hackathon, so that you can draft it quickly.